The refreshing fragrance of tatami makes many of us feel relaxed and comfortable.

 etiquette, the host and guests know where to sit or where to place the

-tea utensils based on how many meshes they are away from the border of the
+t ea utensils based on how many meshes they are away from the border of the

 tatami.
 Judo is practiced on tatami specifically made for sports.
 Without